caviumnetworks/dpdk-dts/test_plans/userspace_ethtool_test_plan.rst

  Userspace Ethtool
 ==================

 This feature is designed to provide one rte_ethtool shim layer based on rte_ethdev API.
-The implementation also along with a command prompt driven demonstration application.
-It only contained of 18 popular used Ethtool and Netdevice ops as described in rte_ethtool.h.
+The Ethtool sample application shows an implementation of an ethtool-like API and provides a console environment that allows its use to query and change Ethernet card parameters.
+The Ethtool sample is based upon a simple L2 frame reflector.

 Prerequisites
 =============
+notice: On FVL, test case "test_dump_driver_info" need a physical link disconnect, this case must do manually at this condition.

-Assume port 0 and 1 are connected to the traffic generator, to run the test application in linuxapp environment with 4 lcores, 2 ports.
+Assume port 0 and 1 are connected to the traffic generator, to run the test application in linux app environment with 4 lcores, 2 ports.

 	ethtool -c f -n 4

 The sample should be validated on Forville, Niantic and i350 Nics.

+other requirements:
+*. igxbe driver (version >= 4.3.13).
+*. ethtool of linux is the default reference tool.
+*. md5sum is a tool to do dumped bin format file comparison.
+*. insert two nic cards on No.0 socket

-Test Case: Dump driver infor test
+Test Case: Dump driver information test
 =================================
-User "drvinfo" command to dump driver information and then check that dumped information was exactly the same as fact.
+User "drvinfo" command to dump driver information and then check that dumped information, which are dumped separately by dpdk's ethtool and linux's ethtool, were exactly the same.

 	EthApp> drvinfo
 	Port 0 driver: rte_ixgbe_pmd (ver: RTE 2.1.0)
 	Port 1 driver: rte_ixgbe_pmd (ver: RTE 2.1.0)

 Use "link" command to dump all ports link status.
+Notice:: On FVL, link detect need a physical link disconnect.
 	EthApp> link
 	Port 0: Up
 	Port 1: Up